 Philadelphia’s Home Rule Charter was approved in 1951.
 We can think of the Charter as analogous to Philadelphia’s constitution, because it establishes all of the branches and roles of government, as well as certain prohibitions and other miscellaneous requirements.
 It is the Home Rule Charter that creates City Council, the mayor, the district attorney, and so on, in addition to their election processes, pay, and any other details.

 The Home Rule Charter then creates the Philadelphia Code, which is the body of all legislation passed by the City Council and mayor.
-This is analogous to the federal government’s and state’s codes of law.
+This is analogous to the federal government’s and state’s codes of law, or statutes.
 The Philadelphia Code covers all topics imaginable, including things like zoning laws, the building code, or income taxes.

 One of the most important things to understand is that each layer of government supersedes lower layers.
 This means that if a lower government’s constitution or laws clash with a higher government’s version, then the higher government’s version is the final word.
 Therefore, Philadelphia cannot pass a law allowing something prohibited by the State of Pennsylvania or the federal government, and Pennsylvania cannot pass a law allowing something prohibited by the federal government.
 Gun laws are an excellent example in practice.
 Philadelphia can never, as long as it is in the US Constitution, pass a law prohibiting gun ownership, even though the local law and constitution have no such prohibition.